-Tl- the vehicle is a 2005 Toyota Prius.
+Tl- the contact owns a 2005 Toyota Prius.
 The contact stated that the vehicle failed to start.
 In order to start the vehicle, the emergency brake had to be engaged.
 The contact also stated that the headlights failed intermittently but would function normally after attempting to activated them several times.
 In addition while driving at various speeds, the transmission would erroneously shift into neutral and all of the contact¿s attempts to shift back into drive failed.
 The vehicle was taken to the dealer but the failure could not be diagnosed.
 The vehicle was not repaired.
 The manufacturer was contacted about the failure.
 The failure mileage was approximately 56,000.
 The current mileage was approximately 57,000.
 Kmj.
-This car will not start problem happened on 09/01/12.

 See all problems of the 2005 Toyota Prius.

-The car involved was a 2009 Toyota Prius.
-The vehicle identification number (VIN) of this Toyota Prius is JTDKB20U29_.
 This was the second time that the car would not start after a sitting for approximately seven days.
 It had to be towed to the dealer where purchased where checked and jumped.
 I was told to not let the car sit idle.
 Today I contacted Toyota directly at 800-331-4221.
 I was given case # 1108121588.
 Representatives were very professional and checked with Toyota technicians for the 2009 Prius.
 Apparently, the car should not set for 4 to 5 days, (7 days at the outside) without being driven.
 Concern: dealer and Toyota do not mention this serious flaw.
 As a sole female driver in the household, I would no have purchased this car given this very pertinent information.
 It means that something as simple as taking this car to the airport for a trip is not a prudent possibility.
 Trying to do a personal part to use less gas and lessen emissions comes with a serious and not stated safety issue.
-This car will not start issue occurred Sat., Apr.
-2, 2011.

 See all problems of the 2009 Toyota Prius.